fleischr/SAP-Excel-to-IPFS/README.md

 - Web3 capabilities

 ## Disclaimer
 This repository was produced as part of the IPFS/Filecoin Next Steps Microgrant program.
+(I'm assuming I'm getting this grant you sleuths!)
 No part of this repository should be interpreted as any form of financial advice